codespeakers/trax/README.md

 You can use Trax either as a library from your own python scripts and notebooks or as a binary from the shell, which can be more convenient for training large models.
-Trax includes a number of deep learning models (ResNet, Transformer, RNNs, ...) and has bindings to a large number of deep learning datasets, including [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor) and [TensorFlow datasets](https://www.tensorflow.org/datasets/catalog/overview).
+Trax includes several deep learning models (ResNet, Transformer, RNNs, ...) and has bindings to a large number of deep learning datasets, including [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor) and [TensorFlow datasets](https://www.tensorflow.org/datasets/catalog/overview).
-It runs without any changes on CPUs, GPUs and TPUs.
+It runs without any changes on CPUs, GPUs, and TPUs.

 To see how to use Trax as a library, take a look at this [quick start colab](https://colab.research.google.com/github/google/trax/blob/master/trax/intro.ipynb) which explains how to create data in python, connect it to a Transformer model in Trax, train it and run inference.